Absenteeism undermines a student’s ability to perform at his/ her best and is

 The program teacher is the primary person responsible for monitoring student

-may be recommended.
-In exceptional circumstances, missed class time may be made
+attendance.
+In most program circumstances, missed class time will be made

 up in consultation with the program teacher(s).
 In cases where a student is